Yoshimi Futamura: Work and Ethos

 Futamura's work is often inspired by nature, but reflects the natural kiln effects.
 The texture of her work may appear burned, crushed, creased, charred, or speckled with fine granules.
 Her materials, from porcelain to terracotta are used to create forms that often appear biomorphic, irregular and almost sexual.
 In an interview, she mentioned that her work showcases the materiality of her medium, earth.
 Futamura's artwork can be read within the concept of wabi sabi, or imperfect, incomplete beauty.
 The irregularity of her pieces only increases their meditative quality.

+Public Collections

+Futamura's work is held in the permanent collections of public institutions across Europe, North America, and Asia.
+Notable collections include: